 |

 According to Walter Strauss (Albrecht Durer Woodcuts and Wood Blocks [NY: Abaris Books, 1980], p.
-342 and after), Durer began the Small Woodcut Passion sometime in 1508 or 1509, completed it in 1510, and published it in 1511 with Latin verses by Benedictus Chelidonius facing each plate.
+342 and after), Durer may have begun the the Small Woodcut Passion as early as 1502 or 1503, though most of the woodcuts proabably date to 1508-1510.
+It was completed in 1510 and published it in 1511 with Latin verses by Benedictus Chelidonius facing each plate.
+Some trial proofs before the first edition exist and impressions were printed from Dürer's original woodblocks up until 1612, when an Italian edition was printed from Dürer's original woodblocks.
 There are thirty-seven woodcuts in the series, beginning The Fall of Man and concluding with The Last Judgment.
 While only a few of the plates are dated, those that are suggest that Durer originally began with Christ's Entry into Jerusalem on Palm Sunday and concluded with The Last Judgment.
 As he was completing the series c.
 1510, however, he added The Fall of Man, The Expulsion from Eden (dated 1510), The Annunciation, The Nativity, and Saints Peter, Paul, and Veronica holding the Suderium (dated 1510).
 These additions change the focus from a history of The Passion to a history of mankind with Adam and Eve as the source of man's woes and Jesus as man's salvation.
 Of all of Durer's great works in series, the Small Woodcut Passion is by far the largest.
 It was also one of his most popular: it was reprinted several times up to an Italian edition of 1612.
 Although there exist later impressions printed from Durer's original blocks, they are gray and blotchy and do not print well.
 In addition to the prints made from Durer's woodblocks and the copies by Marantonio Raimondi (engravings published in Venice in the early 16th century), Virgil Solis (published in Nurenberg in the late 16th century with Solis' monogram VS, and a set of very deceptive copies by Mommard published a bit later, there exists as well a set made in the 19th century from metal plates made from plaster casts of thirty-five of Durer's original woodblocks after they were given to the British Museum in 1839.
-In 1844 Henry Cole of the South Kensington Museum (now the Victoria and Albert Museum) published his collection of the the Durer Small Passion woodcuts and described the process by which they were made:
+In 1844 Henry Cole of the South Kensington Museum (now the Victoria and Albert Museum) published his edition of the the Durer Small Passion woodcuts and described the process by which they were made:

 "The present work, with the exception of two subjects, is taken from the original engravings drawn by Albrecht Durer himself on the wood, and engraved under his own superintendence.
 [The consensus is that Durer cut the blocks himself for his early works including The Ship of Fools until he could train professional woodcutters to reach the level he had achieved, worlds beyond anything anyone had done up to that time in terms of subtlety, fineness of line, density, etc.] . . .
 [T]he present, it is believed makes the fourth edition of the genuine blocks.
 I say genuine blocks, for so great was the popularity and estimation of the work, that there has been more than one obvious imitation of them, besides several avowed copies constantly circulating throughout Europe.
 The Small Passion is stated by all writers on the subject . . . to have originally consisted of thirty-seven subjects. . . .
 [He then distinguishes two lifetime editions of the complete work, as opposed to individual printings of individual works that Durer sold or gave away when he traveled].
 The third edition of the genuine woodcuts was published at Venice, in 1612, by a Librarian who, according to Heinecke, purchased them in the Netherlands. . . .
 The engravings republished in the present volumes are from the same blocks.
 Thirty-five of the thirty-seven of them have found a secure resting place in the British Museum.
 They were purchased in 1839 by Mr. Josi, the present keeper of the prints, from the Rev. P. E. Boissier, whose father bought them many years ago in Italy. . . .
 The four impressions of these blocks which were printed by Mr. Otley in his History of Engraving, (p.
 730) show the extent of the damage which the blocks have suffered.
 But in the present edition of them, the defects have been remedied by using stereotype casts of the blocks, which have been taken by a special permission of the trustees of the British Museum [that would never have happened in this century!].
 New border lines have been added, the worm-holes stopped, and those parts skillfully recut by Mr. Thurston Thompson, who has also re-engraved with full feeling, the subjects of the Sitting Christ and of Jesus Parting from his Mother.
 The process of stereotyping has had the good effect of restoring almost the original sharpness and crispness of the lines, and of rendering the present impressions nearer the state of the earliest impressions than they would have been had they been taken from the blocks themselves.
 This statement may seem paradoxical, but it will be seen that it has a reasonable explanation.
 In order to take a metal cast of a woodcut, a cast is first taken in moist plaster of Paris.
 This is thoroughly dried by baking, which causes it to shrink throughout, sometimes as much as the eighth of an inch in a cast of six inches in length.
 The result of this slight shrinkage has been to reduce these thickened lines nearly to their original fineness, and several of the present impressions are so crisp and clear that they will not suffer by comparison with choice early impressions."